jimhall/TestBlog4/_posts/2021-05-20-using-kerberos-authentication-with-rad.md

 }
 ```

-Here is the audit record for the authentication.
+- Below is the audit record for the authentication.
 Note it shows the service
 used to connect (RAD), the user (jhall), group (staff), session id
 (2004100041), and terminal id / IP address connecting from (54270 6788
 ::ffff:10.0.0.69):